beraldofilippo/TWStreaming/README.md

 # TWStreaming
 Twitter Streaming API app for Android.
-This app uses Twitter Streaming API to diaply in real-time the last 5 tweets about a topic to choose at runtime via a dialog.
+This app uses Twitter Streaming API to display in real-time the last 5 tweets about a topic to choose at runtime via a dialog.

 ## Features
 - MVP Architecture